daniel-lerch/korga/README.md

 ### Email distribution lists

 Korga makes it possible to send emails to ChurchTools groups via email.
-For example, anyone can send an email to _youth@example.oorg_ and Korga will forward it to all members of your ChurchTools group _Youth_ with role _Leader_.
+For example, anyone can send an email to _youth@example.org_ and Korga will forward it to all members of your ChurchTools group _Youth_ with role _Leader_.

 There is no Web UI available yet to manage distribution lists so you must stick to the CLI inside the Docker container: